vivekverma0/vivekverma0.github.io/_posts/2020-05-11-of-boons-and-curses.md

 comments: true
 ---

+Another one in the mythology series.
 This is a story about some of the boons and curses which were meted out in Hindu mythology, and how they affected the future course.

 <b>Boon - Sage Durvasa to Kunti, Curse - Sage Kindama to Pandu</b>